-The Sarasota Chapter of the ACLU of Florida launched the discussion series in response to concerns over a slate of policies proposed by President-elect Trump during the presidential campaign, which the ACLU has stated would, if enacted, violate the constitutional rights of many people in America.
+The Sarasota chapter of the ACLU of Florida launched the “Ask the ACLU” discussion series in response to concerns over a slate of policies proposed by President-elect Trump during the presidential campaign, which the ACLU has stated would, if enacted, violate the constitutional rights of many people in America.

-Future programs are: “Discrimination, Registries, and Surveillance in America” (Feb.
-2); “Protecting and Defending Abortion Rights” (April 6); “Protecting and Defending LGBT Rights” (May 4); and “Police, Community Relations, and Race-based Policing” (June 1).
+Future programs are: “Protecting and Defending Abortion Rights” (April 6); “Protecting and Defending LGBT Rights” (May 4); and “Police, Community Relations, and Race-based Policing” (June 1).
 All programs are non-partisan; the goal is to inform and empower.

-For more information about the Sarasota Chapter of the ACLU and these programs, call Pete Tannen at (941) 306-1937 or go to sarasota.aclufl.org.
+For more information about the Sarasota chapter of the ACLU of Florida and these programs, call Pete Tannen at (941) 306-1937 or go to sarasota.aclufl.org.

 About the Sarasota Chapter of the American Civil Liberties Union: